kaltura-vpaas/webcasting-integration/README.md

 To get started, you'll need a Kaltura account, which you can sign up for [here](https://vpaas.kaltura.com/reg/index.php).
 You'll also need the webcasting module enabled on your account.
 Speak to your account manager or email us at vpaas@kaltura.com to get your account configured.

-The code in this guide can be found in the [Python sample app](https://github.com/kaltura-vpaas/webcasting-app-python) that demonstrates webcasting integration in a basic application.
+For a better understanding of this integration, check out the [Python sample app](https://github.com/kaltura-vpaas/webcasting-app-python) that demonstrates everything explained in this guide.

 ## Creating a LiveStream Object